How to Keep your Business Pitch Simple, Informative and Fun

 Your business pitch should normally take no longer than 30-60 seconds.

 Use language that everyone understands.
-Don't use fancy words thinking it will make you sound smarter.
-Your listener may not understand you, and you'll have lost your opportunity to hook them.
+Do not use fancy words thinking it will make you sound smarter.
+Your listener may not understand you, and you will have lost your opportunity to hook them.
 Only use jargon when you know your listener can understand.

 Be powerful and memorable

 Use words that are powerful and strong without being over the top!
-Words that create a visual image in your listeners mind.
+Use words that create a visual image in your listeners mind.
 This will make your message memorable.

 Listen to the other person.
-It’s not only polite, and can help you understand them and tailor your pitch to them.
+It is not only polite, and can help you understand them and tailor your pitch to them.

 Tailor to your audience